 The start of the sixties saw another new Boca badge.
 And it was quite radical.
 Unsurprisingly, the laurel leaves were removed, and the gold band remained, but the initials were swapped to the Boca Juniors name in full, emblazoned across the band.

-The full-name crest of the sixties lasted another ten years before Boca Juniors club president Alberto Armando came up with the innovative idea of adding a star on the crest for every title won by the club.
+The fully-named crest of the sixties lasted another ten years before Boca Juniors club president Alberto Armando came up with the innovative idea of adding a star on the crest for every title won by the club.
 So thirty stars were added, which showcased Boca's success as Argentinian football league winners (including amateur titles), and the fans loved it.

 The club initials were also back, this time in a really unique font that would become heavily associated with the club in the 1970s and 80s.
-This was a fantastic design and has formed the basis of one of the greatest football crests around, a badge now known immediately as Boca's by football fans across the world.
+There are some beautiful Argentinian football club crests around, but this took things to a different level - a fantastic design that has formed the basis of one of the world's greatest football crests, a badge now known immediately as Boca's by football fans across the globe.

 1996 saw the iconic band removed from the crest and the CABJ initials changed to a much chunkier font.
 And obviously more stars were added for the extra titles that had been won.